 This salsa is so good that I make it as a stand alone dip or I also love eating it as a topping on my Black Bean Soup.

-So dive into the fresh flavors of summer with this recipe add a quick side of black beans or if you want something more then try my Avocado and Black Bean Salad.
+So dive into the fresh flavors of summer with this recipe for brisket tacos and add a quick side of black beans or if you want something more then try my Avocado and Black Bean Salad.
 Add some tortilla chips and some Mexican beer or margaritas and you have all you need for an easy summer party.